nhatcher/nhatcher.github.io/content/post/a-cto-on-a-shoestring.md

 reverse_proxy :5173
 ```

-That means the frontend is running on port 5173 and the django backend will be running on port 8000 but our whole application will be running on port 2080.
-Now in a different terminal head over to the frontend folder abd run:
+That means the frontend is running on port 5173 and the Django backend will be running on port 8000 but our whole application will be running on port 2080.
+Now in a different terminal head over to the frontend folder and run:
 ```
 jsmith@local:~/Project/example/frontend_test$ python -m http.server 5173
 ```

-For today this will our frontend server.
-In a later installment of this series we will substitute that with a fancy React aware, HMR featured, cache friendly development frontend server.
+Today, this will serve as our frontend server.
+In a future installment of this series, we'll replace it with a more sophisticated, React-aware, HMR-enabled, and cache-friendly development frontend server.

-For now those two terminals will be mostly out of our way.
+For now, these two terminals won't cause much interference in our workflow.

-You might have left wondering what those two entries in the Caddyfile about the django API are doing there.
-We will get to those later and see how we deal with that in production too.
+You might be wondering why we have those two entries in the Caddyfile related to the Django API.
+We'll dive into their purpose later, and we'll also explore how to handle them in a production environment.

-We will have a very similar setting in production splitting the requests for static files from the API requests.
-It works in the following way.
-A remote machine (a browser) will make requests to our server sitting in <https://app.example.com> for example.
-There are two kinds of requests:
+In production, we'll have a setup quite similar to this, where we'll differentiate between requests for static files and API requests.
+Here's how it works: a remote machine, say a browser, will send requests to our server located at <https://app.example.com>, for example.
+These requests fall into two categories:

-1. Static content like JavaScript files, HTML, CSS, images that are public
+1. Static content: This includes JavaScript files, HTML, CSS, images – essentially public resources.
-2. API calls that will need to be processed by the server
+2. API calls: These requests require server-side processing.

-There are many websites, that are only of the first kind.
-They will just serve you the content you asked for.
-Personal websites and blogs are mostly of that kind.
-You can host them for free on GitHub or [Neocities](https://neocities.org/) or many other places.
-You cannot login in those pages or consult a database or buy stuff.
-Those are called static websites and they are fairly easy to do.
+Some websites are solely of the first type – they simply serve the content you request.
+Personal blogs and websites mostly fall into this category.
+You can even host them for free on platforms like GitHub or [Neocities](https://neocities.org/) among others.
+They don't involve login, database queries, or e-commerce functionality.
+These are known as static websites and are relatively straightforward to create.

-The second kind of requests need a server, a program, to process some data and send some other data back.
-For instance a search engine will need to send a lits of URLs that contain some information.
-Many of those API calls are public, meaning everybody can use the service.
-Some might be private and only accessible if a user has logged in into the system.
+The second type of requests necessitates a server or program to process data and return relevant information.
+For instance, a search engine needs to provide a list of URLs containing specific information.
+Many of these API calls are public and open for anyone to use, while some might be private, accessible only to users who have logged into the system.

 ## The app design and wireframes